na-na-hi/renget/archive/KaruKaruBagOfGoodies.md

 !!!
 Danger This is not a copy-paste jailbreak.
 I've given you the template you can freely modify based on your liking.
 I will constantly update the rentry with information.

 -> **KaruKaru's Bag of Goodies** <-
--> *11/08: yes, Claude filter got strengthen again.
-I will update the method soon once I'm free in two days (13 August) or so most likely.*<-
+-> *23/08: nvm, got busy with college.
+Haven't tinkered with claude.
+But XML tag on prefill helps a bit from what I heard.
+Sorry, really, I'll update with the prefilling template or copy paste once I'm free for real.*<-

 -> Currently STILL working on: Finding a better tag for ban, messing around with JB because Claude's filter got strengthen...
 Again.
 And it just keeps on getting stronger to be honest. <-